Smoothing Terrain Contours and Controlling it Precisely

 - To set the elevation height, using the Select Objects tool, select the elevation line then click on the Open Object edit button to display the Elevation Line Specification dialog.

-- Click on the Elevation tab, and in the Elevation field, erase the existing value and type in the elevation you want.
+- Click on the Elevation panel, and in the Elevation field, erase the existing value and type in the elevation you want.

 - Once you have entered the new value, click the OK button to apply the change and close the dialog.

 To exercise maximum control over your terrain, we will use a series of elevation lines, rather than a single elevation line.
-For this example we will create four lines; each of the four elevation lines should have the same elevation and should be located no more than six inches from each of the others in the group.
+For this example, create four lines; each of the four elevation lines should have the same elevation and should be located no more than six inches from each of the others in the group.